 For instance, if you consume a large number of animal products, the body will reduce its production of cholesterol.
 If you consume a large number of plant products, such as fruits and vegetables, the body will increase its production of cholesterol.

-Will Knowing How to Improve Your Cholesterol Reduce Your Risk of Heart Disease?
+Does Lowering Cholesterol Reduce Your Risk for Heart Disease?

 The supposed “fact” that high cholesterol causes heart disease is a myth.
 Cardiologist Stephen Sinatra, co-author of the book, The Great Cholesterol Myth, writes about this myth in-depth.
 Dr. Mark Hyman, Director of Cleveland Clinic’s Center for Functional Medicine, also writes about the cholesterol myth on his website, saying that most people who suffer heart attacks have normal cholesterol levels.